ankit1990/metamind/README.md

 The server runs at port 8888.
 To access the url, please hit localhost:8888 Check console to periodically check the status of task.

+Algorithm:
+Uses bag of words with logistic regression.